trbKnl/SCaDS/How_to_use_SCaDS/README.md

 - The cpp implementation of the SCaDS algorithm

+sparseSCA_with_multiple_starts.cpp

+- The cpp implementation of the SCaDS algorithm with random starts and user defined starting values

 example.R

 * Analysis of a dummy data set with SCaDS
+* Analysis of a dummy data set with SCaDS with random starts and user defined starting values
 * An example of Crossvalidation for the tuning of the meta parameters (lasso, ridge, number of components, particular constraints on the component weights) with the EigenVector method